Skip to main content

 The ADA mandates that any wellness program asking for health information must be genuinely voluntary, preventing coercion through excessive incentives.

-Furthermore, the ADA requires that provide for individuals with disabilities.
+Furthermore, the ADA requires that wellness programs provide reasonable accommodations for individuals with disabilities.
 This ensures that all employees have an equal opportunity to participate and earn any available incentives.
 For instance, if a program offers a reward for attending a seminar, a sign language interpreter might be required for a deaf employee.
 This provision underscores the ADA’s focus on equal access and opportunity, preventing wellness programs from inadvertently discriminating against individuals with disabilities.

 Genetic Information Nondiscrimination Act Protections

-GINA introduces a critical layer of protection by prohibiting discrimination based on in both health insurance and employment.
+GINA introduces a critical layer of protection by prohibiting discrimination based on genetic information in both health insurance and employment.
 This law is particularly relevant to wellness programs that include health risk assessments, which might inquire about family medical history.
 Under GINA, employers are generally forbidden from requesting, requiring, or purchasing genetic information, including family medical history.

 There is a narrow exception for voluntary wellness programs, but even then, the law imposes strict conditions.
 An employee must provide prior, knowing, and written consent for the collection of genetic information.

 Crucially, GINA prohibits employers from offering any financial incentives in exchange for an employee’s genetic information.
-This means that while an employer can offer an incentive for participating in a wellness program, they cannot make that incentive contingent on the employee providing their or other genetic data.
+This means that while an employer can offer an incentive for participating in a wellness program, they cannot make that incentive contingent on the employee providing their family medical history or other genetic data.
 This provision is designed to prevent a situation where an employee feels financially pressured to disclose sensitive genetic information that could be used to discriminate against them in the future.

 • Informed Consent GINA requires that an employee’s authorization for the collection of genetic information must be knowing, voluntary, and in writing.